 I also frequently recommend a product called Allerzyme.
 Our immune system lives in our gut and Allerzyme has enzymes which have studied for their ability to promote digestion and break down food proteins.
 I have personally found it very helpful for seasonal allergy attacks (sneezing, itchy eyes, wheezing) as preventative support.
 The benefit of this product is that includes essential oils studied for their ability to calm our digestion as well.

 Safe and appropriate use of essential oils is important.
 (If you get started using essential oils with me, I provide a complimentary one-hour coaching session.)

-- Acquire a good air purifier to cleanse the air of allergens in the home and office; when cleaning use a vacuum with a Hepa filtration system.
+- Use a good air purifier to cleanse the air of allergens in the home and office; when cleaning use a vacuum with a Hepa filtration system.

-- Flush nasal passages with a neti pot – Silvercillin™ Liquid can be used as an effective nasal wash.
+- Flush nasal passages with a neti pot — Silvercillin™ Liquid is an effective nasal wash.

 - Detox the body to rid internal circulating allergens that keep triggering histamine release:

 - 14 or 21 Day monitored detoxification program

 - At the end of the day, shower again and either change clothes or thoroughly wash clothes that may have collected pollens and other allergens throughout the day.

 - Delegate outdoor jobs like lawn work or animal care to others or wear a dust mask during outdoor activities.